Sanskriti-1711/OpenCV-Face-Identification-/README.md

 # OpenCV-Face-Identification-
-This is a face identification program in python which makes use of OpenCV liabrary of python.
+This is a face identification program in python which makes use of OpenCV library of python.
 It first detects the face of the user then takes records with the help of 100 images and saves it in a folder called 'faces'(need to be made manually if doesnt exist).
 Then the model is trained so the the user is identified when he/she appears the next time.
-After the identification of the user a terraform file is executed which consisit of code to launch a VPC(Virtual Private Cloud) in AWS.
+After the identification of the user a terraform file is executed which consist of code to launch a VPC(Virtual Private Cloud) in AWS.

 Technologies integrated: